gjcarranza/PH_Analysis/README.md

 # Summary

 The only concern is finding additional replacemnets to those mentees who have taken the opportunity for a mentorship.
 It is advisible to give notice to the employees who eligible fore retirement.
-Those who accept a severance package and agree to mentor those who are already in the company must take priority prior to bringing in nerw hires.
-Doing so my eliminate some cost regarding training in some of the positions.
+Those who accept a severance package and agree to mentor those who are already in the company must take priority before bringing in new hires.
+Doing so may eliminate some cost regarding training in some of the positions.
+Ultimately there may still be additional vacancies that require occupancy assuming most or all mentees accept the posiition of mentorship.